Tom and Jerry Special Shorts

-Tom and Jerry Special Shorts is a short-lived American animated television series based on Tom and Jerry that premiered and ended on HBO Max on February 20, 2021, making it the shortest lived of any Tom and Jerry related shows.
+Tom and Jerry Special Shorts is an American animated television series of shorts based on Tom and Jerry that premiered and ended on HBO Max on February 20, 2021, making it the shortest-lived of any Tom and Jerry-related shows.
 The series is developed by Peter Browngardt and produced by Warner Bros.
 Animation.
 The shorts featured the archived uncredited voices of William Hanna alongside Andrew Dickman.

 The shorts are featured in the style of Looney Tunes Cartoons, another short series developed by Browngardt.